opencog/link-grammar/README.md

 UNPACKING and signature verification
 ------------------------------------
-The system is distributed using the normal tar.gz format; it can be extracted using the "tar -zxf link-grammar.tar.gz" command at the command line.
+The system is distributed using the normal tar.gz format; it can be extracted using the `tar -zxf link-grammar.tar.gz` command at the command line.

 The files have been digitally signed to make sure that there was no